 Lisa Fischer was created to communicate.
 From an early age at a pre-school in Roselle Park, NJ, to being suspended twice from her high school in southeast Arkansas for various talking infractions, she has always been known for her gift of gab.
 The serendipitous event of her high school was being named “Most Talkative” which is a title that’s since been retired.
 Well, the school burned down shortly after her younger brother graduated.
 We are still unsure of any connection.
 In between cities, she was somehow put into a middle school cafeteria that prohibited talking during the lunch hour.
-We assume those administrators in Gretna, LA, hated children.
+We assume those administrators in Gretna, La., hated children.

-Lisa started to realize in college where she emceed the pep rallies at the University of Arkansas and where she was a spokesman for her sorority, the founding chapter of Chi Omega, that her journalism degree could help use even more words!
-She graduated with a journalism/public relations/advertising degree and her goal was to chat it up, whether on TV, radio or in print.
+Lisa started to realize in college where she emceed the pep rallies at the University of Arkansas and where she was a spokesman for her sorority, the founding chapter of Chi Omega, that her journalism degree could help her use even more words!
+She graduated with a journalism/public relations/advertising degree, and her goal was to chat it up, whether on TV, radio or in print.
 For her, she was able to do it all.